Deivaprakash56/problem_solving/DataStructures/LinkedList/README.md

 ## Introduction to Linked Lists

 A linked list is a linear data structure where each element (node) contains a data part and a reference (or link) to the next node in the sequence.
-Unlike arrays, linked lists do not require contiguous memory locations, which makes them more flexible in terms of memeory management.
+Unlike arrays, linked lists do not require contiguous memory locations, which makes them more flexible in terms of memory management.

 ## Types of linked lists